devlaming/mgreml/README.md

 In addition to reporting the heritabilities and their standard errors, `mgreml` also automatically reports genetic and environment correlations, as well as their standard errors.

-In case you do not care about standard errors, you can use the `--no-se` option.
-Especially for a large number of traits, computing the standard errors is computationally demanding, as this requires calculating the average information matrix, which has a computational complexity of the order *NT* <sup>4</sup>, where *T* denotes the number of traits and *N* the number of observations.
+In case you care neither about standard errors nor the covariance matrix of estimates, you can use the `--no-se` option.
+Especially for a large number of traits, computing the standard errors is computationally demanding, as this requires calculating the average information matrix, which has a computational complexity of the order *NT*<sup> 4</sup>, where *T* denotes the number of traits and *N* the number of observations.

 `mgreml` also automatically reports the fixed-effect estimates (a.k.a.
-GLS estimates), including the sampling covariance matrix of those estimates, and their standard errors.
+GLS estimates), including the covariance matrix of those estimates, and their standard errors.

 Now, suppose each trait has a different set of covariates, `mgreml` can easily handle this using the `--covar-model` option.
 This option should be followed by a filename which contains a binary table, indicating which covariate affects which phenotype.
 E.g. the `tutorial` folder contains `covar_model.txt`, of which the content is shown below: